kahypar/mt-kahypar/README.md

 Mt-KaHyPar is free software provided under the GNU General Public License (GPLv3).
 For more information see the [LICENSE file][LF].
 We distribute this framework freely to foster the use and development of hypergraph partitioning tools.
-If you use Mt-KaHyPar in an academic setting please cite the appropriate papers (upcoming soon).
+If you use Mt-KaHyPar in an academic setting please cite the appropriate papers.
 If you are interested in a commercial license, please contact me.

+    // Mt-KaHyPar Fast
+    @inproceedings{MT-KAHYPAR-FAST,
+      title     = {Scalable Shared-Memory Hypergraph Partitioning},
+      author    = {Gottesbüren, Lars and
+                   Heuer, Tobias and
+                   Sanders, Peter and
+                   Schlag, Sebastian},
+      booktitle = {23rd Workshop on Algorithm Engineering and Experiments, (ALENEX 2021)}, pages     = {16--30},
+      year      = {2021},
+      publisher = {SIAM}
+    }

 Contributing
 ------------